 In February 2018, almost 694,000 people are reported displaced across the country (an increase of 60% since January 2017) and the number of refugees outside C.A.R. is over 530,000.

 The Emergency Telecommunications Cluster (ETC) was activated in December 2013 in response to the escalating crisis.
-Led by the World Food Programme (WFP), the ETC in C.A.R. is focusing on enhancing security telecommunications in Bangui and supporting the establishment of common ICT services in seven common operational areas, namely: Bambari, Kaga-Bandoro, Bossangoa, Zemio, N'Dele, Paoua and Bouar.
+The recent escalation of violence in C.A.R. during 2017 has brought the country towards the brink of a new, large-scale humanitarian crisis, increasing the protection risks in multiple new hotspots across the country.
+Led by the World Food Programme (WFP), the ETC in C.A.R. is providing ICT services in nine common operational areas across C.A.R. including Kaga-Bandoro, Bossangoa, Zemio, N'Dele, Bambari, Bangui, Paoua, Bouar and Bria.

 to activate your subscription and receive e-mail notifications.

 There are fully equipped radio rooms in Bouar, Bambari, Kaga-Bandoro and N’Dele but, due to a lack of funding, there are not dedicated staffing to run them.